 This article explains how to connect the 3DR Radio v1 to your flight controller.
 You should also read SiK Radio v2, which contains a more detailed user guide and feature list.

-The 3DR Radio is the easiest way to setup a telemetry connection between your flight controller and a ground station.
+The 3DR Radio is the easiest way to setup a telemetry connection between your autopilot and a ground station.

-There are two versions of the 3DR Radio (version 2 is more recent).
+There are two versions of the 3DR Radio (version 2 is more recent, see link above).
 The radios have slightly different form factors and connections (v2 comes with a built-in FTDI cable) but otherwise their behaviour is very similar.

 This article only covers the main difference between the two radios — connecting the radios.

 3DR Radio v1 has different radio modules for air and ground:

 The “ground” module has a USB connector making it easy to connect directly to your ground station.
 On a windows 7 or higher machine, the require drivers should be automatically installed the first time you plug in the ground module but if it does not install for some reason or the ground computer is running Windows XP (or earlier) you can get the D2XX FTDI driver here.